Discriminative Models Can Still Outperform Generative Models in Aspect Based Sentiment Analysis: Data

-In our experiments, we consider several languages and domains for a more valid evaluation.
-For languages we use SemEval datasets - Restaurant (Rest16) \cite{pontiki-etal-2016-semeval} in English, Spanish and Russian.
-For domains we use Rest16 and Laptop (Lap14) from SemEval \cite{pontiki-etal-2014-semeval} which are widely used in the literature \cite{li-etal-2019-exploiting, tian-etal-2021-aspect, liang2021dependency}.
-As an additional domain, we use MAMS dataset for ABSA ~\cite{jiang-etal-2019-challenge}.
-MAMS \cite{jiang-etal-2019-challenge} is a recently developed challenge dataset in which each sentence contains at least two aspects with different polarities, making the dataset more challenging than the SemEval datasets.
+In our experiments, we considered several languages and domains for a thorough evaluation.
+For languages we used SemEval datasets - Restaurant (Rest16) \cite{pontiki-etal-2016-semeval} in English, Spanish and Russian.
+For domains we used Rest16 and Laptop (Lap14) from SemEval \cite{pontiki-etal-2014-semeval}.
+Additionally, we used the MAMS dataset ~\cite{jiang-etal-2019-challenge} of the restaurant domain.
+In MAMS, each sentence contains at least two aspects with different polarities, making the dataset more challenging than the SemEval datasets.
+Further dataset details can be found in Appendix \ref{app:dataset_details}.